-- Include a flexible reporting tool, with export options (Excel, PDF).
+- Include a tool for flexible reporting, with data export options (Excel, PDF).

-- Be user-friendly, using latest technologies and rely on industry-level security.
+- Be user-friendly, use the latest technology, and guarantee security.

-- Be accessible from anywhere by all team members (not saved on a single computer hard drive during inspections in the field).
+- Be accessible from anywhere, by all team members (not saved on a single computer that’s unavailable during field

-- Have a notifications and alerts option when conditions are breached, when inspections are scheduled, due or late.
+- Provide notifications to alert users when conditions are not met, when inspections are scheduled, expected, or past due.

-- Ready to deploy: you shouldn’t lose time customizing an empty box!
+- Ready to use: you shouldn’t have to waste time customizing the tool to your needs.

-Are you looking for a tool that will ease compliance management?
-Well, Boréalis might be the tool you’re seeking.
+Are you looking for a tool that will simplify compliance management?
+Borealis might be just what you need!
 We’ve been helping clients meet their social and environmental performance goals for over 15 years.
 Contact us today to learn how we can do the same for you!